 1. How do you hope these books will empower struggling readers?

-It can be difficult to come to terms with reading difficulties as you get older, because many of the texts they’d be reading would be targeted to younger audiences.
-I hope the books make them feel comfortable with their learning and excited to keep reading.
+It can be hard to come to terms with reading difficulties as children grow older, especially when many available texts are aimed at younger readers.
+I hope these books help them feel comfortable with their learning and inspired to keep reading.

 2. Why is it important for children to see themselves reflected in decodable texts?

-It’s so important for kids to see themselves in these texts because that makes them comfortable with who they are.
-I remember when I was younger, I loved finding characters that reminded me of myself in books.
-This is particularly important in decodable texts like these as children will be reading them from a young age and taking this representation of themselves to heart for their whole lives.
+It’s so important for children to see themselves in these texts—it helps them feel comfortable with who they are.
+I remember loving books with characters who reminded me of myself when I was younger.
+This kind of representation is especially important in decodable texts like these, as children encounter them early on and often carry those reflections of themselves throughout their lives.

 3. What was the collaboration like with the author, Moira Ruff?